Mobster Frank Rosenthal helped build a casino empire — then watched it all slip away in a storm of violence and betrayal.

 However, all good things must come to an end — especially when the mob and millions upon millions of dollars are involved.

-While the Stardust was thriving, Frank Rosenthal was also having plenty of trouble with the authorities.
+While the Stardust was thriving, Frank Rosenthal was having trouble with the authorities.

 Though he was secretly running several casinos, he had no official gaming license (his past meant that he surely wouldn’t have been able to get one).
 And because of this as well as his known contacts in organized crime, the Nevada Gaming Commission was able to bar him from having anything to do with gambling in Las Vegas in 1976.